NZhang137/master-thesis/README.md

 After the initial GPT-2 prototype, the project may move to a more realistic small LLM setup using TinyLlama and multi-objective alignment datasets such as UltraFeedback or HelpSteer.

-These datasets could provide richer objective structures for evaluating geometry-aware coefficient correction beyond the initial helpfulness/harmlessness prototype.

 ## Repository Structure

-- `thesis/`: LaTeX thesis draft and definitions
+- `thesis/`: Proposal & LaTeX thesis draft
-- `proposal/`: proposal or exposé documents
 - `notebooks/`: Colab notebooks and experiments
 - `src/`: reusable Python code
 - `results/`: experiment outputs, tables, and plots
-- `meetings/`: meeting notes
-- `presentations/`: meeting slides
+- `meetings/`: meeting slides